 You must sacrificially commit to your disciples, and they must willingly and sacrificially commit to you as their teacher, it must cost both of you something.
 One of my disciples is a busy guy.
 He is in jazz band, show choir, acapella, he's taking all types of advanced classes.
 But he applied, and he understood that he would need to sacrifice his time if he wanted to be a disciple.
 With everything plus discipleship, he had almost no free time.

 Anyone who puts in an application to be a disciple quickly learns what is expected of them by the time their first day is over.
-We explain to them what I am explaining to you, the history of discipleship, the idea of rabbi's and their disciples in 1st Century Israel.
-And if they choose to continue with the discipleship they willingly give me a level of authority over their entire life.
+We explain to them what I was explaining to you in a previous blog, the history of discipleship, the relationship between Rabbi's and their disciples in 1st Century Israel.
+If they chose to continue with the discipleship, they would willingly give me the right to be an authority over their entire life.
 (I have never had anyone quit because students love to meet the challenge.)

 They understand that in our discipleship, there is an established student and there is an established teacher.
 What this looks like for you may be different, but in our

 I am not saying it's the perfect way, but it works for us really well.
 Whatever it means to you and however you apply it, there needs to be a level of relational authority.
 Your disciples have to willingly recognize you as an authority in their life.